About BIHYU Martial Arts

 • Certified Instructor — Seated Tai Chi for Arthritis

-These programs are internationally recognized for improving balance, mobility, and confidence in daily movement, particularly for adults and older populations.
+These programs are internationally recognized for improving balance, mobility, and confidence, especially for adults and older participants.

 Master Cha Kyeong-shin